JuhoErvasti/tat/README.md

 - Display geometry column(s) as WKT
   - (Maybe) allow copying geometry as WKB in addition to WKT?
 - Optimize performance
-- Some kind of feedback when a value has been copied to the clipboard (or copying failed for that matter)
 - Mouse support
   - At least:
     - scrolling table